ava-mc/bachelorproef2022/README.md

 <img width="509" alt="image" src="https://user-images.githubusercontent.com/91590248/207344785-0f14478c-d633-43ca-9e46-7a9462b49c9b.png">

 #### STEP 4: Configuring Firefox
+##### Important note
+It seems tedious to need to configure your Firefox browser initially to have our installation work as smoothly as possible.
+And we realize this would not be a good solution if we were working with a public web application.
+However, our project is meant as a fixed, local installation.
+So, in our case, we allow for a personal configuration of a specific browser that will be used to execute our installation, as we are in the situation of just needing to have 1 locally working system that is set-up by us beforehand and configured by our preferences.
+This way, once the specific laptop that is set to run the node server and the necessary devices are all set-up to their needed preliminary configurations, the installation can easily be started and stopped from that point on by the client.
+All the preliminary configurations can be done once by us, with the goal of making the functionality of the installation hastle-free for others without coding background once the set-up has been correctly handled one time in the beginning.

+##### Full screen viewing mode
 I chose to work with Firefox as a browser, as the png sequences animations with requestAnimationFrame run more smoothly here.
 However, there was some extra setup needed for Firefox itself.
 Namely, as the browser screens are used in the installation setup, we wanted to make sure that in full screen mode, nothing else is visible except for the content of the page itself.
 Unfortunately, there is no built-in way to do this via Firefox settings.
 You could install an add-on for this, but then you could not open the right type of browser screen automatically via your node server.

 So, before you start the installation itself, we will make sure you have the right configurations for your Firefox browser.